Vyral/base-template/_posts/2019-10-28-why-is-selling-a-home-during-the-holidays-a-good-idea.md

 This time, we’re answering a great question from Michelle, who wants to know, “Should I sell my house over the holidays?”

-We get that question a lot this time a year, so I’ve asked our lead listing specialist, Diane, to answer that question.
+We get that question a lot this time of year, so I’ve asked our lead listing specialist, Diane, to answer that question.

 **According to Diane, there are three great reasons to sell a home over the holidays:**